lcy-seso/LearningNotes/notes_for_tf_pt/compile-pt.md

     git clone --recursive https://github.com/pytorch/pytorch
     cd pytorch
     # if you are updating an existing checkout
+    # MAKE SURE execute these two commands every time you checkout a new branch.
     git submodule sync
     git submodule update --init --recursive
     ```